iWinston/typeorm-plus/docs/caching.md

 By default, TypeORM uses a separate table called `query-result-cache` and stores all queries and results there.
-Table name is configurable under options property so you could change its by give the value in the tableName property.
+Table name is configurable, so you could change its by give the value in the tableName property.
 Example:

 ```typescript